Triggers

 Calendar end

 Runs after a calendar event ends.
-You can set how many minutes after the event you want the workflow to run.
+You can set how many minutes after the event you want the routine to run.

 Use cases: